The Flying Dutchman starts the 2018-19 HGO season. Credit: Photo by Jeff Roffman

 Of course, you’ll have to wait until October 2018 for all the Harvey flooding repairs to be done.

-The Flying Dutchman in a new production takes lead-off position (October 19 through November 2) followed by a revival of the 2012 HGO production of La bohème in which soprano Nicole Heaston will make a role debut as Mimi.
+The Flying Dutchman in a new production takes lead-off position (October 19 through November 2) followed by a revival of the 2012 HGO production of La bohรจme in which soprano Nicole Heaston will make a role debut as Mimi.

-The Pearl Fishers, Bizet's first opera.
+The Pearl Fishers, Bizet’s first opera.
+Credit: Photo by Ken Howard

-And finally later that April will signal the world premiere of The Phoenix which focuses on the librettist Lorenzo de Ponte, who collaborated with Mozart on three operas and whose own unconventional life was reflected in the Don Giovanni character.
-John Caird will direct and HGO Artistic and Music Director Patrick Summers will conduct.
+And finally later that April will signal the world premiere of The Phoenix which focuses on the librettist Lorenzo de Ponte, who collaborated with Mozart on three operas and whose own unconventional life was reflected in the Don Giovanni character.ย John Caird will direct andย HGO Artistic and Music Director Patrick Summers will conduct.

-In a press release announcing the season today, Summers was quoted as saying: “Our 2018-19 season is most movingly expressed by The Phoenix because in this important season we are a phoenix of a company, rising not from ashes but from the inundation of Hurricane Harvey that so violently moved us out of our beloved Wortham Theater for a year."
+In a press release announcing the season today, Summers was quoted as saying:ย โ€œOur 2018-19 season is most movingly expressed by The Phoenix because in this important season we are a phoenix of a company, rising not from ashes but from the inundation of Hurricane Harvey that so violently moved us out of our beloved Wortham Theater for a year.”

-And HGO Managing Director Perryn Leech was quoted as saying: “The tremendous support of the Houston community and our friends and colleagues all over the world has enabled us to keep great opera alive while displaced from our creative home.
+Andย HGO Managing Director Perryn Leech was quoted as saying: โ€œThe tremendous support of the Houston community and our friends and colleagues all over the world has enabled us to keep great opera alive while displaced from our creative home.
 Through our community collaborations for our Seeking the Human Spirit initiative we have connected many Houstonians, including nontraditional audiences, with the spiritual and healing power of opera.

-"We are thrilled to carry this groundbreaking work forward when we return to the Wortham next fall with a season of exceptional presentations of masterpieces as well as creative new operas, including an HGOco production set in Houston’s own Third Ward.
-In three seasons so far, our under-25 subscription and Pay Your Age programs have brought nearly 400 young people to opera.”
+ย new operas, including an HGOco production set in Houstonโ€™s own Third Ward.
+In three seasons so far, our under-25 subscription and Pay Your Age programs have brought nearly 400 young people to opera.โ€

 Don Giovanni in a new co-production.
+Credit: Photo by ยฉROH Bill Cooper

 Here’s the line-up, once again: